 |Estimated Nutrient Content|

-The first ingredient in this dog food lists lamb tripe.
-Tripe usually consists of the first three chambers of an animal’s stomach.
-As repulsive as it may seem to us humans, tripe is favored by dogs and sometimes even includes the stomach’s contents.
+The first ingredient in this dog food is lamb tripe.
+Tripe usually consists of the first three chambers of a cud-chewing animal’s stomach.
+As unappetizing as it may seem to us humans, tripe is favored by dogs and sometimes even includes the stomach’s contents, too.

-The third ingredient is garlic can be a controversial item.
-Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.2
+The third ingredient is garlic which can be a controversial item.
+Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.1

 However, the limited professional literature we surveyed provided no definitive warnings regarding the use of garlic — especially when used in small amounts (as it likely is here).